PavelStelmakhV/personal-assistant-with-cli/README.md

 The "Assistant" can be installed into your python as a package using the setup file.
 To start the program, simply type command "assistant" in the console in any place of the system.

-CLI Assistan has the following options: add record to the addressbook, delete record, edit record, show contacts with birthdays within a certain timeframe, add note to the notebook, delete note, edit note text, find note, show note, add tag to the note, delete tag, change tag, show note by tag, find note by tag.
+CLI Assistan has the following options: add record to the addressbook, delete record, edit record, show contacts with birthdays within a certain timeframe, add note to the notebook, delete note, edit note text, find note, show note, add tag to the note, delete tag, change tag, show note by tag, find note by tag, sort files in a folder by categories.
 Also, at any time you can use command "help" to see the list of all supported commands with their description.

 Thanks for downloading and enjoy using the "Assistant" by PRDD.